Kiwi-Micro/Hexagon-TV/README.md

 # Hexagon TV

+# What I need to solve to be able to use bun:

+- [ ] Be able to deploy bun projects on vercel or just build them locally.
+- [ ] hot reloading for client. (comming soon)

 Hexagon TV is an open-source streaming service designed to deliver high-quality video content seamlessly.
 Built with reliability, and customization in mind.

 ---